Email List Management Strategies: Grow Your Email List

 • Track analytics and metrics: Keep an eye on open rates, click-through rates, unsubscribes, and conversions to see what’s working.
 Use these insights to do more of what’s working (and try something new when a tactic doesn’t work as intended).

-Challenges and risks in email list management
+Common email list management problems

 As you grow your email list and manage it, you might hit a few bumps along the way.
 But with smart habits and the right tools, they’re generally easy to fix.